jpabadir/pace-c/documentation/final-deliverables/pdf-report.md

 **An example of how Mentees interact with the system:**<br>

 - After browsing through an Organization's website, I noticed that the Organization is registered on MentorMatch.
 Since I can relate to the Organization's mission, and I want to further my knowledge in the skillsets that they offer, I decide to register.
 The Mentee registration form is embedded within the organization's website, and by following the tooltips and fixing any errors that are displayed, I submit the form, which notifies me that my submission has been successful, and that I'll be routed to MentorMatch in a new tab.
 Navigating to the new tab allows me to explore MentorMatch to see additional information.
 After checking my emails, I see one from MentorMatch welcoming me to the platform and letting me know that I'll be notified once a Mentor accepts my request.
 By checking my emails, I'm eventually notified that a Mentor has accepted my request.
 Within this email, I can see the Mentor's name, their email address, a description about the individual, and a link to their calendar.
-Navigating to their calendar allows me to book an available time to meet.
+Navigating to their calendar allows me to view the Mentor's availability so that I can request a time to be mentored.

 <br>